Oligonucleotide selective detection by levitated optomechanics

-Optical trapping was originally observed by Arthur Ashkin in 1970 to contain micron-sized particles~\cite{Ashkin1970}.
-This technique has since found applications in biosensing and live cell imaging in a solution known as optical tweezing~\cite{Rodríguez-Sevilla2017,Tam2011}.
-Optical trapping in vacuum is commonly referred to as levitated optomechanics~\cite{gonzalez2021levitodynamics}.
-By levitated optomechanics, it is possible to measure tiny forces of trapped particles on the order of 10$^{-20}$~N \cite{Hempston2017}, leading to the notion that a trapped particle functionalized with DNA might be distinguished from those particles that do not have surface modifications.
+Optical trapping was originally observed by Arthur Ashkin in 1970 to contain micron-sized particles \cite{Ashkin1970}.
+This technique, known as optical tweezing, has since found applications in biosensing and live cell imaging in a solution~\cite{Rodríguez-Sevilla2017,Tam2011}.
+Optical trapping in vacuum is commonly referred to as levitated optomechanics~\cite{gonzalez2021levitodynamics} and is the approach used in this work.
+By levitated optomechanics, it is possible to measure tiny forces of trapped particles on the order of 10$^{-20}$ N \cite{Hempston2017}, leading to the notion that a trapped particle functionalized with DNA might be distinguished from those particles that do not have surface modifications.

 Silica is routinely used in optical trapping due to its greater refraction than water at near-infrared wavelengths, a property required for stable optical trapping in a water medium \cite{Bendix2013}.
-Silica nanoparticles (SiNPs) were used early in the development of optical trapping by Askin and Dziedzic where they demonstrated levitation of 20 $\mu$m diameter SiNPs at a pressure of 1 mbar \cite{Ashkin1971,Ashkin1974,Ashkin1976}.
-Factors important to consider in the choice of material for optical trapping include a high polarizability and a low absorption at the wavelength of the source.
-This reduces the particle heating in the optical trap, preventing potential melting and deformation.
-Silica meets these criteria at the 1550~nm wavelength \cite{Vovrosh2018}.
-The properties of SiNPs are the reasons why they were used in this study.
+Silica nanoparticles were used early in the development of optical trapping by Ashkin and Dziedzic where they demonstrated levitation of 20 $\mu$m diameter silica nanoparticles at a pressure of 1 mbar \cite{Ashkin1971,Ashkin1974,Ashkin1976}.
+Factors important to consider in the choice of material include high polarizability and low absorption at the wavelength of the source.
+Silica meets these criteria at the 1550 nm wavelength \cite{Vovrosh2018}.
+The properties of silica nanoparticles, and their ability to be functionalized with DNA, are the reasons why they were used in this study.